djcali570/flutter_web_buttons/README.md

 # Flutter Web Buttons

-A quick way to add beautiful fully customizable animated buttons targeted for the web.
+A quick way to add a growing list of customizable flat or animated buttons to your app.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+Each button features it's own constructor with plenty of options for customization.

 ## Installation